 Colour plays an important role in recognition rates.
-To illustrate, you know what worldwide brands these colour blocks represent, don’t you?
+To illustrate, you know what worldwide brands these palettes represent, don't you?
 (Answers in the links beneath each.)

 Of course each of the above brands has a huge marketing budget, helping ingrain the product or service into our subconscious whether we deal with the companies or not.
 But try imagining brands that are a little closer to home — ones that perhaps catch your attention when you're pushing a trolley down a supermarket aisle.